jsvisa/goleveldb-bench/pebble-2.md

 ### 1. 100GB test

-After the write process(about 2hours), we go about 116GB data in the database, so the SpaceAmp is 1.16;
+After the write process(about 2hours), we go about 116GB data in the database, so the Space Amplifier is 1.16;

 #### read-only